lhaake/unit4-proj-frontend/project_worksheet.md

 		- Drop down of Sports to select
 		- Hide distance field on form when "crossfit", "yoga" are selected
 		- Exertion - use a slider (like on Strava)
-		- Filter - Search all for workouts by title, date, favorites
+	- Filter - Search all for workouts by title
 - Style
 - Deployment

 Back End
 - Set up project with Rails